 The Saints grew slowly in number, and among the new converts were Jews from outside Judea – people referred to in the Book of Acts in the New Testament as "Hellenists," perhaps because they spoke Greek.
-Coming from outside Judea, perhaps they were not as attuned to local attitudes as others and were more inclined to offend when discussing their views with other Jews.
+Coming from outside Judea, they were probably not as attuned to local attitudes and were more inclined to offend when discussing their views with other Jews.
 One among those from outside Judea was a man called Stephen.
-In his preaching, Stephen offended, and, according to Acts 6:8-11, he was reported to the authorities for having spoken "blasphemous words against Moses and against God."
-Stephen was hauled before the Sanhedrim and convicted of blasphemy, and in keeping with that charge he was stoned to death.
+In his preaching, Stephen offended, and according to Acts 6:8-11 he was reported to the authorities for having spoken "blasphemous words against Moses and against God."
+Stephen was hauled before the Sanhedrin and convicted of blasphemy, and in keeping with that charge he was stoned to death.
 And others who belonged to Stephen's group – including the former disciple of Jesus, Peter – were driven from the city.

-In the year 47, Paul joined others in spreading their good news that Armageddon and the Second Coming of Christ was approaching.
-By now more than two-thirds of the roughly seven million Jews in the Roman empire lived outside of Judea, and it was to Jews in cities outside of Judea that Paul and his fellow evangelists went, where Jews spoke their language – Greek – and could understand them.
+In the year 47, Paul joined others in spreading their good news that Armageddon and the Second Coming of Christ were approaching.
+By now more than two-thirds of the roughly seven million Jews in the Roman empire lived outside of Judea, and it was to Jews in cities outside of Judea that Paul and his fellow evangelists went, where Jews spoke their language: Greek.
 In the coming thirteen years they traveled to Cyprus, Palestine and Syria; they traveled to the great cities of western Asia Minor, along the coast of the Aegean Sea, through Macedonia, south to Corinth in Peloponnesus, to the city of Syracuse on the island of Sicily; and they traveled to a community of Greek speaking Jews in Rome – where Jews had settled as early as 150 BCE.
 The peace and security for travel that had been created by Augustus Caesar added to the ability of Paul and the other Hellenized evangelists to spread their word about Jesus.
 And as a Roman citizen, Paul was protected by Roman law from attacks by outraged Jews.

-It was another example of choice impacting what a movement was to be.
-And, predictably, there were those among the followers of Jesus who rejected that choice.
-Compromise, they claimed was not an appropriate basis for religious belief.
+Those among the followers of Jesus who rejected the compromise claimed that compromise was not an appropriate basis for religious belief.
 For years this faction would badger their fellow Christians, trying to make them see their error in abandoning absolute obedience to all Judaic law.
-And like others who resist compromise or change, they would fade away, while Christianity grew.
+Eventually they would fade away, while Christianity grew.

 Paul and his fellow Christians believed that with the approach of the Second Coming of Jesus and a new world there was no need to change the institutions of the present world, and their accommodation with these institutions included an accommodation with slavery.
 The Christians saw recourse for slaves in Jesus and impending Armageddon.
 They saw slaves as equal to freemen.
 And Paul said, "Slaves, in all things obey those who are your masters on earth, with sincerity of heart, fearing the Lord."
 According to Paul, a slave who accepted Jesus became "the Lord's freedman" and a free man who accepted Christ became "the Lord's slave."

 Just as slaves were to obey their masters, women were to obey their husbands.
-"Wives," said Paul, "be subject to your husbands as is fitting in the Lord."
-(Ephesians 5:22) To the apostle Timothy, Paul wrote: "I do not allow a woman to teach or exercise authority over a man, but to remain quiet."
-(Timothy 2:12)
+"Wives," said Paul, "be subject to your husbands as is fitting in the Lord." note19 To the apostle Timothy, Paul wrote: "I do not allow a woman to teach or exercise authority over a man, but to remain quiet." note20

 During Paul's time, some Christians argued that Jesus advocated celibacy.
 Why else, they asked, would Jesus have praised women whose wombs never bore or praised men who made themselves eunuchs for the sake of the Kingdom of Heaven?
 Paul and his colleagues opposed self-castration.
 But, believing that Jesus was coming soon, Paul did advocate celibacy for some Christians.
-To his brothers in Corinth he wrote, "The time has been shortened, so that from now on those who have wives live as they had none."
-(1 Corinthians 7:29).
-He also promoted sex in marriage – in order to avoid the sexual frustration that he thought might lead to Satan's temptations.
-He warned married Christians to stop depriving each other: "The wife," he wrote, "does not have authority over her own body, but the husband does; and likewise, the husband does not have authority over his own body, but the wife does."
-(1 Corinthians 7:4)
+To his brothers in Corinth he wrote, "The time has been shortened, so that from now on those who have wives live as they had none." note21 He also promoted sex in marriage in order to avoid the sexual frustration that he thought might lead to Satan's temptations.
+He warned married Christians to stop depriving each other.
+"The wife," he wrote, "does not have authority over her own body, but the husband does; and likewise, the husband does not have authority over his own body, but the wife does." note22

 The early followers of Jesus saw Satan not as not as an instrument of Yahweh as had early worshipers of Yahweh.
 Their view of Satan was that of the Jews who saw Satan as an independent and evil force.
-According to the apostle John, Jesus described the devil as a murderer, a liar (John 8:44) and as the "ruler of the world."
-(John 14:30) Paul wrote of the "schemes of the devil" and of "the spiritual forces of wickedness in the heavenly places."
-(Ephesians 6:11-12) He described the devil as "the God of this world."
+According to the apostle John, Jesus described the devil as a murderer, a liar (John 8:44) and as the "ruler of the world." note23 Paul wrote of the "schemes of the devil" and of "the spiritual forces of wickedness in the heavenly places."note24 He described the devil as "the God of this world."
 He blamed the devil for the failure of people to accept Jesus.
-The devil, he stated, "blinded the minds of the unbelieving, that they might not see the light of the gospel of the glory of Christ..."
-(2 Corinthians 4:4) Peter joined Paul and warned people to "Be of sober spirit, be on the alert.
-Your adversary, the devil, prowls about like a roaring lion, seeking someone to devour."
-(1 Peter 3:8)
+The devil, he stated, "blinded the minds of the unbelieving, that they might not see the light of the gospel of the glory of Christ." note25 Peter joined Paul and warned people to "Be of sober spirit, be on the alert.
+Your adversary, the devil, prowls about like a roaring lion, seeking someone to devour." note26.